willowec/lightwand/docs/notebook.md

 According to the datasheet, the MOSFETS should have a threshold voltage that is less than or equal to the overdischarge protection voltage.
 We are using the S-82K1BAM-I6T1U, which has an overdischarge detection voltage of 2.300V.

 The [SI3900DV-T1-E3](https://www.digikey.com/en/products/detail/vishay-siliconix/SI3900DV-T1-E3/1656399) ([datasheet](ttps://www.vishay.com/docs/71178/si3900dv.pdf)) seems like a good choice for the mosfets.
 Relatively hand solderable at 1mm pitch, $0.7 a piece, with $V_{GS(th)} = 0.6V$ to $1.5V$.
 In worst case conditions they can handle continuous $I_{DS} = 1.8A$, and since only 15 LEDS are being used at this stage of the design, that is more than enough current capacity.

+## 2024/03/18

+### PCB - Pico or RP2040?

+There is a decision to be made on whether the rpi pico should be soldered directly onto the PCB, or whether an RP2040 should be pick-and-placed onto the PCB instead.

+#### Hand soldering the pico:
+ - ~$5
+ - larger space requirement
+ - hand solderable
+ - convenient

+#### Pick-and-place assembly and RP2040:
+ - pick-and-place would already be helpful for the battery protection IC and other small components
+ - would result in a smaller, more professional final design
+ - may be cheaper

+#### Decision

+In order to reduce complexity of the design, avoiding potential unexpected roadblocks, the RPi pico will be soldered directly on the board.
+The battery protection IC can be stenciled on using tweezers and solder paste.

+[This helpful KiCad library](https://github.com/ncarandini/KiCad-RP-Pico) for the Pico will be used in the PCB layout.